SidneyNiccolson/APMainflux/readme.md

     - Owner
     - List of connected things.
 Only the Things connected to the same channel can communicate with each other.

 Mainflux is based on docker containers and functions as a set of microservices.
-We can use Mainflux as our "data server" and interface with it through a custom built applications to implement AstroPlant's Data Model (see: https://www.astroplant.io/astroplant-data-model/).
+We can use Mainflux as our "data server" and interface with it through custom built applications to implement AstroPlant's Data Model (see: https://www.astroplant.io/astroplant-data-model/).

 ### AstroPlant-Mainflux concept
 This repository should contain three microservices to interface with Mainflux.
 The following services are described below: